On the 18th of June, my baby Marcella was born early at 36 weeks, and my life was hanging in the balance.

 I was rushed directly into the OR, where Marcella was deliver immediately and they turned their attention to saving my life.
-It turned out that I not only had complete placenta previa, and also percreta (the worst of accreta) and my placenta had grown through my uterus, and attached to my urethra, bladder and major blood vessels in the area.
+It turned out that I not only had complete placenta previa but also percreta (the worst of accreta) and my placenta had grown through my uterus, and attached to my urethra, bladder and major blood vessels in the area.

 It took a team of doctors and specialists, five days on life support, 23 hours of surgery, a full hysterectomy, bladder and urethra repair, and a massive blood transfusion of 54 units of blood and 80 blood products, (a total of around 134 donations) to save my life.

 I am very glad to be here today to be able to tell my story.
-Since coming home from hospital and starting to move on with my life I have become the President of the Australian Chapter of the Hope for Accreta Foundation.
-Through which I am helping many women and families going through a similar experience.
-The Hope for Accreta Foundation will hold its first international blood drive on the 9th of January 2015, involving six countries.
-Without the donations of so many people I would not be here today.
+After coming home from hospital and starting to move on with my life I became the President of the Australian Chapter of the Hope for Accreta Foundation.
+Through which I have helped many women and families going through a similar experience.